If you make your way to the far-northeastern corner of New South Wales, you will be greeted by the beautiful coastal town of Byron Bay.

 The spa has won many awards for its impeccable treatments, which range from acupuncture and energy therapy to aromatherapy and even reflexology.

-As you can see, Gaia Spa – Gaia meaning Spirit of Mother Earth – has successfully manifested the healing essence of the land and the spirit, providing you with a much-needed restorative experience.
+As you can see, Gaia Spa—"Gaia" meaning "Spirit of Mother Earth"—has successfully manifested the healing essence of the land and the spirit, providing you with a much-needed restorative experience.